sicin/snippets/README.md

 **Stack: Python, Django, MongoDB (Atlas + Charts), CSS (Bootstrap), Raspberry PI, Heroku**

+As thanks for TAing, Chris gifted me Raspberry Pi 4, which was a great, nerdy present.
+I was deliberating how to use it best and soon came up with an idea I'd had for quite some time - to create a news site with articles about China from all over the world!
+But why would anyone need a Raspberry Pi for that?
+Well, I decided to fully automate the process and provide China news to the world in a concise form (infopills as you may).

+The first step was finding proper APIs for gathering news, creating summaries, and translating them.
+My choice for the news was the industry standard, NewsAPI.
+As for the other two, I decided on SMMRY and Google Translate.
+In a few short weeks my news-generating machine was ready.
+You can find some snippets of the script here: link.

+Due to my prior experience with Django, it was a no-brainer, unfortunately I made a mistake of choosing a NoSQL database (MongoDB), which is totally not compatible with the Django ORM and the connector library *djongo* made it impossible for me to update the dependencies...Basically, a huge nuisance, especially since my data is now structured and consistent.
+The unavoidable migration process to PostgreSQL is still not finished at the day of writing this text.

+When everything was set and ready, I deployed the app to Heroku (when I started with the code it still used to be free), bought a domain on Gandi.net and spun up a new database on MongoDB Atlas and embellished it with some basic graphs using MongoDB Charts.
+Thus, Sinoreporter.com had come to existance, and every 2 hours new articles - fully summarized and translated into Polish - were being added to the website.
+Shortly after I also decided to add translated Chinese headlines to the mix.

+As of writing this text, there are over 70k articles, 200k headlines, and 200 registered users.
+Not a huge success commercially but it was never supposed to be.
+It was still a success for me, since I was able to single-handadly create a complete web application from the very first commit to a sucessful deployment.

 # Freelancing

 **Stack: Python, Django, React, CSS (SASS), PostgreSQL**